-Mentorship/Supervision: Each intern provides mentoring during their internship year to practicum students who are beginning their practicum experience (Block 2 and Block 3 students).
-The practicum students are doctoral-level psychology students from Carlos Albizu University.
+Mentorship/Supervision: Each intern provides mentoring during their internship year to all practicum students currently placed at the Goodman Center.
+The practicum students are doctoral-level psychology students from Albizu University.
 Interns meet regularly (at a minimum two times per month) with their assigned mentees to provide both structured and unstructured trainings in various topics of interest (i.e., clinical interviewing techniques, progress note writing, intake assessment, suicide assessment, establishing rapport, discussion of their internship experience, internship interviewing techniques, etc.).
 Interns will gain competence by acting as consultants to the practicum students regarding clinical cases.
 Interns will also assume a very active role in their consultative role during the first three weeks of each semester.
 During this time, all beginning practicum students at the Goodman Center will shadow an intern and observe them while they conduct an intake assessment.
 Interns act as consultants to practicum students to assist in questions that they may have regarding the intake assessment.
 All Interns also provide a clinic orientation and a presentation on how to conduct an intake to all beginning practicum students.
 Interns will show competency in supervision by applying knowledge gained in Models of Supervision didactic seminars.
 Interns will have an opportunity to supervise at least one time their assigned mentee during an intake assessment.
 The supervision of this mentee will be video recorded and then there will be a peer supervision of the supervision.